 History of the road to Wat Doi Suthep

-The road is finished
+The road is completed

 Chin Ngow’s family now runs a gold shop in the Warorot Market area.
 His grandson Kim told us that his grandfather suffered a gunshot wound during a business conflict.
-Kruba Srivichai helped him recover from his wound.
+Kruba Srivichai helped him recover from his injury.
 After this Chin Ngow became a follower and a student.
 He supplied food and water to his followers while they were constructing the road to Wat Doi Suthep.

 So on April 30, 1935, Chin Ngow took the monk in his car on the new road to Wat Prathat Doi Suthep.
 Accompanying them was Luang Sriprakad, the mayor of Chiang Mai.
 A couple of pictures were made on that day of which one is probably one of Chiang Mai’s most famous photographs.
 It shows Kruba Srivichai standing amidst his followers, including two other well-known monks called Kruba Khaopee and Kruba Chaiyawongsa.
 Chin Ngow and Luang Sripakad are sitting right and left on the picture.
 Another picture shows the car as well.
 Kruba Srivichai passed away in 1938, Chin Ngow in 1950.